WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    This requires that signed responses need to include a version number or timestamp, but allows a server to provide a single signature covering all valid versions.
-2. A replacement for the whole exchange's signature.
-This requires the author to separately re-sign each valid version and requires each version to include a strong validator {{?RFC7232}}, but allows intermediates to serve less data.
+1. A replacement for the whole exchange's signature.
+This requires the author to separately re-sign each valid version and requires each version to include a different update URL, but allows intermediates to serve less data.
+This is the approach taken in {{proposal}}.
-3. A replacement for the exchange's signature and an update for the embedded `expires` and related cache-control HTTP headers {{?RFC7234}}.
+1. A replacement for the exchange's signature and an update for the embedded `expires` and related cache-control HTTP headers {{?RFC7234}}.
 This naturally extends authors' intuitions about cache expiration and the existing cache revalidation behavior to signed exchanges.
-However, it also requires that the update procedure for the response headers on the client must produce something that's bytewise identical to the updated headers on the server.
+This is sketched and its downsides explored in {{validity-with-cache-control}}.

 The signature also needs to include instructions to intermediates for how to fetch updated validity assertions.